Phu1237/vscode-vs-browser/README.md

 ### [1.0.5] - 2022-01-21

-- Fix fix missing the page bottom
+- Fix missing the page bottom

 ### [1.0.4] - 2022-01-15